TallenPeli/zinc/README.md

 I find that JavaScript has really nice syntax and it feels _fun_ to write, unlike many other languages. (rust)

-My first _real_ programming language that I learned (not including Python or Scratch) was C#, and I really enjoyed the syntax and the object oriented nature of it.
+My first _real_ programming language that I learned (not including Python or Scratch) was C#.
+I really enjoyed the syntax and the object oriented nature of it.
 I wrote C# for Unity and everything was super easy to implement, development time was fast, and the language felt organized.

 I want to copy this aspect of C#.
 I really want Zinc to feel organized and I want it to be fun to write.